omershreib/open_university/introduction_to_AI/Maman11_README.md

 - tiles – A sequence of n^2 integers representing the board (row-wise)

-here is an example of a simple running (without any additional options):
+Here is an example of a simple run (without any additional options):

 ```commandline
 python -m introduction_to_AI.maman11.tiles 1 4 0 5 8 2 3 6 7